xipherix/WebsocketChainExpanderApp/README.md

     If PrevChainRecord is not Empty Then Open PrevChainRecord while NextChainRecord is not empty And PrevChainRecord is not Empty
 ```
-Note that application has to stop immediately when it receive a Close status while expanding a Chain.
+Note that the application has to stop when it receives a Close status while expanding a Chain.
 We assume that we can't get the most of underlying Chains records under the condition.

 ### A heuristic method to optimize a Chain expanding speed

 The main issue for the first method is speed and turnaround time because it has to open the Chain Record one by one.
 Some long Chains may take time more than an hour to retrieve all Chain Records.

 The heuristic algorithm was created based on a suggestion from [About chain article](https://developers.refinitiv.com/article/elektron-article-1#BetterPerformances) section "Better performance when opening long chains".
-We start from extracting the name of RIC root from the input Chain Record(e.g. 0#.DJI RIC root is ".DJI") and then generate a list of possible Chain Record  0#<RIC root>, 1#<RIC root>, 2#<RIC root>… , n#<RIC root>.
+It starts from extract the name of RIC root from the input Chain Record(e.g., 0#.DJI RIC root is ".DJI").
+And then generate a list of possible Chain Record  0#<RIC root>, 1#<RIC root>, 2#<RIC root>… , n#<RIC root>.

 The application can utilize a batch request feature from Elektron Websocket API to open only one request by passing a list of Chain Record in one batch request.
-The application can just process individual response for each item in the batch and skip the item which has item stream state is Closed with status code is NotFound.
-After the application receives all item in the batch then we can check the completion by verifying whether or not the subscription list contains First Record(Prev Link is Empty) and Last Record (Next Link is Empty).
+The application process individual response for each item in the batch and skip the response message which the item stream state is Closed.
+The application can check the completion by verifying whether or not the subscription list contains First Record(Prev Link is Empty) and Last Record (Next Link is Empty).
+It can do after receives all item in the batch.

-The index of the Chain Record(e.g. 0#,10#, F#) could be a series of Base10 or Base16 number, therefore, we need to add a Base16 number "A#" to generate item list in the first batch request and then it could identifying if the Chain use Base10 or Base16.
+The index of the Chain Record(e.g., 0#,10#, F#) could be a series of Base10 or Base16 number.
+Therefore, we need to add a Base16 number "A#" to generate item list in the first batch request, and then it helps us identifying if the Chain use Base10 or Base16.

 ```
 extract RIC root from Input Chain Record